openstack-archive/giftwrap/README.md

 Inspired by some of the work I had done to create [omnibus-openstack](https://github.com/craigtracey/omnibus-openstack), I decided to do things slightly differently.
 While omnibus-openstack met most of my needs there were a few problems.
 First, the project was written in Ruby.
 While this, in my opinion, is not a problem, this makes it somewhat unapproachable to a vast segment of OpenStack users and operators.
 Second, the packages are HUGE.
 Again, while this may not be a real problem for many, the reason they are huge is that they manage all of the system level dependencies as well: things like openssl, libvirt, etc. These are not things that many folks typically want to be responsible for managing; whether for security or even complexity reasons.

-With all of this in mind, it seemed to me that we already had all of the information that we already needed to create system-native (ie. rpm, deb) packages that had already been tested with the Gerrit CI infrastructure.
+With all of this in mind, it seemed to me that we already had all of the information that we already needed to create system-native (ie. rpm, deb, and even Docker) artifacts that had already been tested with the Gerrit CI infrastructure.
 Hence, giftwrap.

 Status
 ------